 If you believe that there will be no action from your neighbour to improve the situation, you should contact the environmental health team.

 We suggest you keep a diary, including date, time, duration and description of each occurrence.
 It is important to keep a detailed record to show that the nuisance significantly affects you and is not a one off event.
+The diary should be kept for a two week period and then sent back to the Environmental Health team.

 Action by the council